Globalization for Perturbative Quantization of Nonlinear Split AKSZ Sigma Models on Manifolds with Boundary: Perturbative Quantization of AKSZ Sigma Models

-In this note we will especially be interested in the case where $\mathcal{M} = T^*[n-1]M$, with $M$ a graded manifold, such that the symplectic form is given by the canonical symplectic structure $\omega_0$.
 Coordinates on the space of fields can be considered as a pair $(\sfX,\boldeta)$, where $\sfX$ and $\boldeta$ are the base and fiber components of the map respectively.
 The action can be written as